subir-the-coder/Gray-Finder/README.md

 | `-d` | Target domain to scan            |
 | `-t` | Number of threads (default: 100) |

-👨‍💻 Author
-Subir Sutradhar
-🐧 Crafted with ❤️ on Parrot OS
+Crafted with ❤️ on Parrot OS

 ⚠️ Disclaimer
 This tool is intended for educational use and authorized security testing only.